diffplug/gitfromscratch/branches/delete-a-commit-then-get-it-back/delete-a-commit-then-get-it-back.md

-# Deleting and restoring a commit
+# Delete a commit, then get it back

 Have you ever slid your finger around a roll of tape, feeling for the little edge you can pry up?
 If you wanna be sure to find it, you can put a sticky note on the tip.
 Branches serve exactly that function in git.